Tips for pain-free fitness

 Get ready before you start

 To establish a regular exercise routine at home, choose a time of day that suits you and dedicate that time to your body.
-Find a comfortable spot and wear loose-fitting clothes that allow you to move freely.
+Find a comfortable spot and wear clothes that allow you to move freely.

 This exercise stretches and mobilises the spine.
 To begin, lie on your back with your knees bent and feet flat on the floor.
 Keep your knees together and roll them to one side, allowing your pelvis to follow the movement.
 Remember to keep both shoulders on the floor.
 Hold the stretch for one breath before returning to the start position and repeating.
 With this exercise you can alternate sides, but only move as far as is comfortable for your body.

 Gentle back arches are designed to strengthen the lower-back muscles.
 To start, lie on your stomach with your legs together.
 Prop yourself up on your elbows and slightly arch your back, so you feel a gentle stretch in the stomach muscles.
 Hold for a short time, and then repeat.

 Knees to chest

 Simple but effective, this exercise can help with muscle strength and lower-back pain.
 To start, lie on your back with your knees bent and feet flat on the floor.
 Gently bring one knee and slowly pull it towards your chest, keeping your lower back against the floor.
 Hold this position for a few breaths.
 Release and repeat using the other knee.

 Pelvic tilts can assist with strength and flexibility.
 To begin, lie on your back with your knees bent and feet flat on the floor.
 Gently flatten your lower back against the floor by tightening your stomach muscles.
 Now tilt your pelvis slightly forward and hold for a short time before repeating.

 These five exercises are a great way to help relieve back pain.
 However, everyone is different when it comes to pain.
 Your doctor or physical therapist can help you design an exercise routine that’s right for you.